Year of entry 2024

 Documents and information you’ll need:

-- completed online application form (for Taught Postgraduate Study)
+- Completed online application form (for Taught Postgraduate Study).

-- completed supporting statement outlining your career intentions and state how your achievements/experiences set you up to excel on this course.
+- Completed supporting statement outlining your career intentions and state how your achievements/experiences set you up to excel on this course.
 Plus describe your leadership style and experiences and how you can become a future leader in biopharmaceutical development.

-- transcript of degree examination marks achieved to date
+- Transcript of degree examination marks achieved to date.

-- copy of final degree certificate (if completed)
+- Copy of final degree certificate (if completed).

-- evidence of English language qualification (non-native English speakers only)
+- Evidence of English language qualification (non-native English speakers only).

-- copy of passport (if you’re an overseas student).
+- Copy of passport (if you’re an overseas student).

-Find out more about how to apply
+Find out more about how to apply.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.